Welcome to our Residential Page, we hope you find it beneficial!

 ›› www.moneyasdebt.net for an in depth analysis of the modern economy.

-Ideally, work and save to purchase or build a house in cash, obtain interest-free loans to purchase the home, or there are other risk-sharing models that are safer than exploitative conventional mortgages.
+Ideally, work and save to purchase or build a house in cash, obtain interest-free loans to purchase the home, or explore other financing models (e.g. owner finance) that are safer than exploitative conventional mortgages.

 Step 1: IF certain about building a home, select the right piece of land.

-Some considerations to purchasing a lot: family, relatives, friends, community, places of worship, walk-ability to grocery stores and other commercial needs, water, sunlight, gardening & community gardens, accessibility of nature, traffic and noise, industries, in-fill vs. new development, the area of the city, etc. For an idea of what makes some neighbourhoods better than others see the landmark book by Jane Jacobs, The Death and Life of Great American Cities.
+Some considerations to purchasing a lot: family, relatives, friends, community, places of worship, walk-ability to grocery stores, transit, libraries, nature and other commercial needs, water, sunlight, gardening & community gardens, traffic and noise, industries, in-fill vs. new development, the area of the city, etc. For an idea of what makes some neighbourhoods better than others see the landmark book by Jane Jacobs, The Death and Life of Great American Cities.

 Step 2: Detailed drawings and specifications.